North Woolwich: Urban development

 It appears that a hamlet in the area was destroyed by medieval floods and the area remained uninhabited from that time until the 19th century.

 The area was formerly the site of industries including the cable works of W. T. Henley (later Associated Electrical Industries) and the Western Electric Company (later Standard Telephones and Cables) on the river to the west of the ferry, and a large Harland & Wolff ship building and repair shop at Gallions Point to the south of the King George V Dock entrance lock (not to be confused with their works at the western end of the dock).
 Often on the day of launch of a new ship, the company would invite children from the local primary school (Storey Street, now closed) to witness the event.

 The population peaked just before the First World War, and reduced substantially in the Second World War when it was heavily bombed.

-In the last decade, North Woolwich has seen major redevelopment as part of wider urban regeneration across the Royal Docks, including the ongoing redevelopment of the former North Woolwich railway station site to provide 348 homes, as well as 75 new homes at Woolwich Reach and 163 apartments at Stories Wharf, in the vicinity of the Woolwich ferry terminal.
+In the last decade, North Woolwich has seen major redevelopment as part of wider urban regeneration across the Royal Docks, including the ongoing redevelopment of the former North Woolwich railway station site (the redevelopment is of the former goods yard rather than the station building) to provide 348 homes, as well as 75 new homes at Woolwich Reach and 163 apartments at Stories Wharf, in the vicinity of the Woolwich ferry terminal.